Learning objectives

 ## Prediction intervals on the simplex fit

 `scpi()` is the inference-bearing sibling of `scest()`.
 It rebuilds the same synthetic counterfactual and adds a prediction interval.
-The defaults below — `u.order = 1`, `u.lags = 0`, `e.order = 1`, `e.lags = 0`, `e.method = "gaussian"`, `u.missp = TRUE`, `u.sigma = "HC1"`, `sims = 200` — are the JSS-paper recommendations and are appropriate for a single-treated-unit panel of this size.
+The argument settings below — `u.order = 1`, `u.lags = 0`, `e.order = 1`, `e.lags = 0`, `u.missp = TRUE`, `u.sigma = "HC1"`, `sims = 200` — are the package defaults.
+We override `e.method = "gaussian"` (the package default is `"all"`, which computes Gaussian, location-scale, and quantile-regression bounds simultaneously) because the Gaussian conditional subgaussian bound is the version proved in @cattaneo2021prediction and is the simplest to interpret for a single-treated-unit panel.

 ```{r}